ClimbingAl/CONCRETE/site_content/structure/index.md

 ----

+{: .warning}
+> You are most welcome, but this site is under construction - it's a complete mess.

 A genuine 'welcome'.
 This website is used to aid communication between people who are involved in developing new digital foundations.
 You are now part of an incredibly diverse group.

 **Developing** This is not just discussion; this is an active developmental process.
 Do not be fooled by the glossy website view, this is work-in-progress.
 Please get involved.